Filipino Pork Menudo Recipe

 2. Sauté the vegetables: Heat the olive oil in a large saucepan over medium heat.
 Add the onion, carrots, and green pepper.
 Cook until they are soft, then increase the heat slightly to let them brown a little.

 3. Brown the meats: Strain the pork, making sure to reserve the marinade liquid.
 Add the pork, diced liver, and frankfurters (if using) to the saucepan.
-Cook over high heat until browned on all sides.
-Add the chopped garlic and stir for one more minute until fragrant.
+Cook over high heat until browned on all sides, then add the chopped garlic and stir for one more minute.

 5. Simmer the stew: Bring the mixture to a boil, then cover the pan, reduce the heat to low, and let it simmer for 30 minutes.

-6. Add final ingredients: Add the potatoes, raisins, and red pepper strips to the pot.
+6. Add the final ingredients: Add the potatoes, raisins, and red pepper strips to the pot.
 Pour in the reserved marinade and the fish sauce.
-Bring it back to a boil, then lower the heat and simmer with the lid partially on for another 25–30 minutes, or until the potatoes and peppers are tender.
+Bring it back to a boil, then lower the heat.
+Simmer with the lid partially on for another 25–30 minutes, or until the potatoes and peppers are tender.

 7. Serve: Stir the stew occasionally as it finishes cooking.
 If it looks too thick, add a splash of water or more stock.
 Serve the menudo hot in bowls, either on its own or over steamed rice.